BuoyantIO/service-mesh-academy/win-mesh-expansion/README.md

   the in-cluster Faces chart version installed in Part 1.
 We run **one** component per VM, registered as an SCM service by `install-faces-service.ps1` (see Part 5).

+### How identity is established on the cluster (one-time)

+Everything meshed - the control plane and every VM - derives its mTLS identity from a single **trust anchor**: the Linkerd **root CA** (`root.linkerd.cluster.local`), whose private key stays with the operator and never lands on a VM.
+Two intermediates chain under it and are loaded into the cluster as the Kubernetes objects the rest of the stack
+reads:

+- **Linkerd issuer** (`pathlen:0`) signs the control plane's own TLS certs.
+It's stored as the `linkerd-identity-issuer` **TLS secret** - the issuer cert and key, with the root's `ca.crt` merged into the secret's data - alongside the `linkerd-identity-trust-roots` **configmap** holding the root bundle that proxies verify peers against.
+BEL is installed pointing at these (`identity.externalCA=true`, `identity.issuer.scheme=kubernetes.io/tls`) instead of self-generating an issuer.
+- **SPIRE upstream CA** (`pathlen:1`) is a second intermediate dedicated to VM identity, generated once and stored as the `spire-upstream-ca` **secret**.
+Each VM's SPIRE server pulls it in Part 2 to mint its own sub-CA and issue that VM's SVIDs, so every VM identity chains back to the same root **while the root key never leaves the cluster**.
+Because it's a dedicated intermediate, it can be rotated or revoked without touching the root - using the root directly would work but would put the root key on every VM.

+This is the standard one-time WME cluster bring-up (BEL install plus these certs), done before any VM is onboarded; the ILBs, peering, and NSG rules noted in [Prerequisites](#prerequisites) are the rest of it.

 ---

 ## Part 1 - Deploy Faces to the cluster